Edmond-Luu/Edmond-Luu/README.md

 `Frontend Web Developer`

-I am a self-taught frontend web developer...
+I am a self-taught frontend web developer in San Jose, CA and I am currently looking for a frontend web development role for me to continue expanding my skills and my knowledge.

 ---